ceduardorubio/websocket-browser-client/README.md

             globalUsers = users;
         }
     });

+    // send a broadcast message to all clients in the group1, except the sender, no matter the group the sender is in wsClient.Broadcast("newUser","group1" ,{name:"John Doe"});
+    // send a broadcast message to all clients wsClient.Broadcast("keepAlive",null  ,{name: sessionData["..."]});
     // join the group1 to receive messages from the server for this group wsClient.joinGroup('group1');
     // leave the group1